frauzufall/ofxGuiExtended/exampleAdvancedGui/README.md

 ### Learning Objectives

-This example demonstrates advanced techniques using ofxGui.
+This example demonstrates advanced techniques using ofxGuiExtended.

 In the code, you will learn how to..
 * create different button and toggle types